Zubrow Fellowship FAQ's

 What additional financial support does Juvenile Law Center provide?
 Juvenile Law Center covers bar membership dues for one jurisdiction, as well as dues for one membership association, such as the American Bar Association.

 Who is eligible to apply for the Fellowship?
 Zubrow Fellows are emerging leaders who graduated law school within two years prior to beginning the Fellowship.
-Applicants for the 2020-2022 Zubrow Fellowship should have graduated or anticipate graduating law school or a dual degree program in law between 2018-2020.
-There is no restriction on what an applicant who has already graduated has chosen to do in the year or less since graduating.
-Individual questions about eligibility should be addressed to firstname.lastname@example.org.
+Applicants for the current Zubrow Fellowship should have graduated or anticipate graduating law school or a dual degree program in law within two-and-a-half years of the fellowship's start date.
+There is no restriction on what an applicant who has already graduated has chosen to do in the time since graduating.
+Individual questions about eligibility should be addressed to [email protected].

 - Application form